| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 in actions to keep track of the textual locations of tokens and groupings,

-then you must provide this information in yylex
+then you must provide this information in yylex.
+The function

 data in that variable.